 New York (USA) – WorldPride Festival and Pride March

 This was the birthplace of Pride and is now home to the largest Pride event in the world, in which millions of marchers participate.
-In 2019 over four million people took part in WorldPride; a series of LGBTQ+ celebrations in commemoration of the Stonewall Riots.
-The 2016 Pride March took the record for the single biggest Pride March in North America – around two million people marched.
+In 2019 over five million people took part in WorldPride; a series of LGBTQ+ celebrations in commemoration of the Stonewall Riots.

 São Paulo (Brazil) – Pride March